fbpx

 Ribbon Lift

-Ribbon lifts use Endotine devices shaped like ribbons, which are surgically placed underneath the skin or muscles to delicately lift and reposition facial tissues to restore a more youthful contour.
+Ribbon lifts use Endotine devices shaped like ribbons, which are surgically placed underneath the skin or muscles to slightly lift and reposition facial tissues.

 The device is designed to gradually dissolve over time.
-This occurs once the scarring in deeper tissues cause the facial tissues to assume their new desired position.
-Additionally, it promotes natural collagen production, ensuring long-lasting results.
+This occurs once the scarring in deeper tissues cause the facial tissues to assume their new position.

 Ribbon lifts may be combined with adjunctive procedures or treatments, depending on the facial area and specific concerns.